alephmembeth/textadventure-from-scratch/readme.md

 - [x] use items to unlock locked areas with a `use` command
 - [x] talk to characters with a `talk` command
 - [x] give player quest rewards

+Thereafter, the following features were added:
+- [x] exit the game with a `quit` command